 An IRS tax audit notice starts this mysterious and often overwhelming process.
 Hours of searching for receipts, civil and possibly criminal penalties also come to mind.
 Some tax audits are very lengthy and intrusive.
 However, careful preparation and audit strategy minimize your exposure.
 Contact us for Tax Attorneys in Walnut Creek.

 Most of the time, an audit is just a random review generated by the computer algorithm.
-Other times, some very specific “red flags” on your 1040 or other forms trigger the examination process.
+Other times, specific “red flags” on your 1040 or other forms trigger the examination process.
 Your audit letter should detail the cause of the tax audit.
 Most audits are done by mail, with the IRS requesting additional info to be sent.
-At times, the taxpayer or their attorney will need to meet with an IRS agent.
-The second type of audit is more complex, intrusive, with larger odds of expanding into additional issues or tax periods.
+Sometimes, the taxpayer or their attorney must meet with an IRS agent.
+The second type of audit is more complex and intrusive, with more significant odds of expanding into additional issues or tax periods.

 Tax Examination -Why Me?

 Many factors may trigger the system to select your tax return for an audit.
 For example, certain deductions might be above a certain average.
 Businesses showing losses year after year will raise an eyebrow.
 The numbers on your taxes might not match what your employers or customers reported to the IRS, triggering a numerical discrepancy.
 For instance, if you got paid $50,000 at your job, but your tax return only shows $36,500 in wages, you will most likely need to address this difference with the IRS.

 IRS Audit Strategy